Xplizet/XtoCHD/README.md

 ## What is XtoCHD?

 XtoCHD helps you convert various disk image formats (like .cue, .bin, .iso, .img, .zip) to .CHD format.
 This is useful for retro gaming and emulation.
-Version 2.0.0 brings significant improvements in usability, reliability, and feature set.

-## ✨ New Features in v2.0.0

-### 🎯 Smart File Management
-- **Intelligent Duplicate Detection**: Automatically detects and prioritizes better formats (CUE > ISO > BIN > IMG)
-- **Skip Existing Files**: Automatically skips conversion if CHD files already exist
-- **Enhanced ZIP Support**: Smart extraction with existing file detection

-### 📊 Comprehensive Statistics
-- **Detailed Conversion Summary**: Shows success/failure/skip counts with percentages
-- **Size Statistics**: Tracks original vs compressed sizes, space saved, and compression ratios
-- **File Lists**: Complete lists of successful, failed, and skipped files

-### 🎮 Improved User Experience
-- **Stop Conversion**: Cancel running conversions with proper cleanup
-- **Auto-suggest Output**: Automatically suggests `[input]/CHD/` as output folder
-- **Status Bar**: Real-time progress messages and status updates
-- **Better UI States**: Proper button enabling/disabling during conversion

-### 🔧 Technical Improvements
-- **Enhanced Reliability**: Improved subprocess handling and error management
-- **Better Threading**: More responsive UI with proper thread management
-- **Automatic Directory Creation**: Creates output directories automatically
-- **Improved Error Handling**: Better error messages and user feedback
+The application provides a user-friendly interface with advanced features for batch processing and detailed conversion reporting.

 ## Download